Alien Barrage — Building an iOS Game with AI

 Built with Swift, SpriteKit, and an AI-assisted workflow (Claude + Codex)

 This week I released a new game on the App Store: Alien Barrage.
-It took about three months to build.
+The project took about three months to build and ultimately grew into a roughly 20,000-line Swift/SpriteKit game.

 Development with AI